-mommy. engineer. crafter. blogger. nerd. lover of cute things and all things purple.
+mommy. engineer. gardener. crafter. blogger. nerd. lover of cute and tiny things.

 Oh wow.
 Poor Kimmy!
 How do you fix a fractured rib?
 I hope it's okay soon.

 Oh, that's awful!